Last Updated on 14 February 2023

-You need the right NOUNS to innovate… the right people, place and things…
+It would help if you had the right NOUNS to innovate… the right people, place, and things…

 - PEOPLE – Include the right participants.
 Make sure you have someone who understands the objective and problems you’re trying to solve…

-If you’re building top-level strategy, make sure your participants aren’t too junior.
+If you’re building a top-level strategy, ensure your participants aren’t too junior.
 On the other hand, a high-school Junior will cut through any chest-beating VIP with a simple, “I don’t get it?”
-(Remeber the scene in “Big” where Tom Hank’s character Josh – who’s a little kid grown BIG – says “I don’t get it?” when he was presented with demographic and psychographic research ‘proving’ that toys in the shape of buildings would appeal to kids?)
+(Remember the scene in “Big” where Tom Hank’s character Josh – who’s a little kid grown BIG – says “I don’t get it?” when he was presented with demographic and psychographic research ‘proving’ that toys in the shape of buildings would appeal to kids?)

 - …you’re not in a space that feels like you’re IN a box,

-Check out my PLACES link to find a space specifically designed for out-of-the box thinking…
+Check out my PLACES link to find a space designed explicitly for out-of-the-box thinking…